i-celeste-aurora/m-ailabs-dataset/README.md

 If you have any training model that supports LJSpeech data format for preprocessing, you can just run that preprocessing tool on `metadata.csv` and life will be fine.
 Otherwise, you will need to do your own preprocessing.

-n the original format that we provide, the files are separated as shown in the directory structure above.
+In the original format that we provide, the files are separated as shown in the directory structure above.

 But, since all `.wav` -files within a given language have  *guaranteed unique names* , you can copy them all into a single `wavs` -directory and generate the `metadata.csv` for that by using the following shell-command (Linux + macOS):